ibm-cloud-docs/vpc/pps-review.md

 The beta release of IBM Cloud Private Path services is only available to allowlisted users.
 Contact your IBM Support representative if you are interested in getting early access to this beta offering.
 {: beta}

 As a service provider, you are responsible for managing your consumer account IDs.
-Currently, tracking or validating account IDs is not supported.
+Currently, the tracking or validating of account IDs is not supported.
 For more information, see [Responsibilities for managing consumer account IDs](/docs/vpc?topic=vpc-pps-consumer-account-id-responsibilities&interface=ui).
 {: attention}

 If your default policy is set to **Review**, or if you have account policies set to **Review**, you are notified of incoming connection requests.
-You can choose to **Permit**, **Deny**, or **Revoke** these connection requests.
+You can choose to **Permit**, **Deny**, or **Revoke** these requests.
 On the Private Path service's Details page, you can also view connection requests that were permitted, denied, or expired.
 {: shortdesc}

 You can choose from three options when working with connection requests:

 * **Permit** - Permits the account's request to connect to the service.
-Examine the originating account ID to ensure the connection request is legitimate and does not result in unauthorized access.
-It is recommended that you only accept requests from known sources.
+Examine the originating account ID to ensure the connection request is legitimate.
+You should only accept requests from known sources.
 If you do not recognize this request, you can deny it or let it expire automatically.

 * **Deny** - Denies the account's request to connect to the service.
-Keep in mind that if you deny a request and later want to permit it, the consumer must create a new connection request by creating a Virtual Private Endpoint (VPE) gateway.
+If you deny a request and later want to permit it, the consumer must create a new connection request by creating a Virtual Private Endpoint (VPE) gateway.

 * **Revoke** - Removes all existing connections from this account ID.
-If an account policy exists for this account ID, it is updated to **Deny**; if one does not exist, a **Deny** policy is created for this account ID.
+If an account policy exists for this account ID, its status is updated to **Deny**; if one does not exist, a **Deny** policy is created for this account ID.

 If you don't want to review every connection request, you can streamline the process by changing the default policy or creating account-specific policies.
 For more information, see [About account policies](/docs/vpc?topic=vpc-pps-about-account-policies){: external}.
 {: fast-path}